You can start off your integration by doing some testing in our sandbox environment.

 Configuring the New Online Store

 Once added, the new online store will be visible in the Stores menu in the eCommerce section.

 To be able to accept payments on your website, you will need to integrate the store with the myPOS Checkout via one of the listed Integration methods.
-You can start the integration process as soon as you set up your store, or do it later by pressing the Configure button in the Stores menu.
+You can start the integration process as soon as you create your store, or do it later by pressing the Configure button in the Store's Integration tab.

 There are two possible ways to integrate your online store - an easy setup and an advanced setup.
 You can use either, depending on your preferences.
 More information on authentication may be found here.

 To integrate your online store using the easy setup, you can choose between Plugins, SDKs or Custom integration.